trolzen-forks/perfil-politico-frontend/README.md

 * [Node.js](https://nodejs.org/en/) 16
 * `npm` 8.17+

-You can use `nvm` to manage multiple installations of node.js on your computer (check nvm instalattion guides for MacOS and Linux [here](https://github.com/nvm-sh/nvm) and for Windows [here](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-windows)).
+You can use `nvm` to manage multiple installations of node.js on your computer (check nvm installation guides for MacOS and Linux [here](https://github.com/nvm-sh/nvm) and for Windows [here](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-windows)).

 Once you have it, you can use the right node version for the project using these commands: